howerj/embed/readme.md

 interpreter
 * A simple run length compressor would reduce the size of the blocks, as well as other simple memory compression techniques
+* More words and short phrases could potentially be encoded as single instructions with the right encoding, this should be investigated, particularly words that manipulate the return stack - there are many short phrases that involve them that could be folded into a single instruction, such as '&lt;r swap' or '@ &lt;r'.
+Also 'r> exit' could be possible merged into one instruction.
-* Sort out the search order in relation to definitions, or to which vocabulary words are added to
+* Sort out the search order in relation to definitions, or to which vocabulary words are added to.
 *  Make a simplified version of 'see', that uses a modified version of 'find' to get the location of a pointer of the previous word in the chain and not the found one, this new find could also be used to implement